• Skip to primary navigation

 Add the pressed tofu, nutritional yeast, dill, Daiya, oregano, salt and pepper to your food processor.
 Process until smooth, adding a splash of almond milk if necessary.

-Make sure you’ve prepped all of your vegetables before getting started with the cooking process.
-Begin by heating 1 tbsp of coconut oil over medium heat.
+Make sure you've prepped all of your vegetables before getting started with the cooking process.
+Begin by heating 1 tablespoon of coconut oil over medium heat.
 Add the onions and garlic and sauté for 1-2 minutes, or until the onion appear translucent but not browned.
-Add the mushrooms and tomatoes, season with 1/4 tsp of salt, and cook until most of the water has evaporated, approximately 7-8 minutes.
+Add the mushrooms and tomatoes, season with ¼ teaspoon of salt, and cook until most of the water has evaporated, approximately 7-8 minutes.
 Add the spinach and cook for 1 minute or until it wilts.

 Gently fold the cooked vegetables into the tofu filling mixture, mix until the ingredients are completely incorporated.